Blower Door Testing for Code Compliance: Learning Guide

 Generally, we divide the following blower test scores by their ACH number to determine how leaky a home is:

 On the other hand, if you use CFM to calculate your blower door test, the rule of thumb is to achieve a CFM below your square footage.
-So a 2000 sq. ft. home should generally aim for below 2000 CFM on their blower door test.
+So a 2000 sq. ft. home should generally aim for below 2000 CFM on its blower door test.

 Naturally, the lower your CFM, the better your air tightness.